 - 21 September – the start of autumn

-Here is a short selection of main events taking place in France.
+Here is a short selection of the main events taking place in France.

 - The 24 Hours of Le Mans (24 Heures du Mans) in June, the world’s oldest active sports car race in endurance racing, is held annually in Le Mans.
-The race is considered to be one of the most prestigious automobile races in the world.
+The race is considered one of the world’s most prestigious automobile races.

 - Eurockéennes Festival of Belfort (Eurockéennes de Belfort) in July, one of France’s largest rock music festivals in Belfort.

-- Avignon Festival (Festival d’Avignon) in July, an annual arts festival held in the courtyard of the Popes’ Palace.
+- Avignon Festival (Festival d’Avignon) in July is an annual arts festival held in the courtyard of the Popes’ Palace.

-- Tour de France in June and July, the most famous bicycle race which always ends in the Champs-Élysées, Paris.
+- Tour de France in June and July is the most famous bicycle race that always ends in the Champs-Élysées, Paris.